HimashaGallage/ssd-assignment01/double_submit_cookie/ReadMe.md

     open project folder using command prompt.
     then type 'node index.js'

-you can access synchronizer token pattern application using this url 'http://localhost:3000'

-you can access double submit cookie pattern application using this url 'http://localhost:3001'
+you can access application following url 'http://localhost:3001'

 for login userName = user password = 12345

-# for test those two applications
+# for test the application

-you can use two html files which I have provided in folder called fake html pages.
+    you can find html page called "form_page_fake.html"  inside the "fake html Pages/Double submit token pattern" folder

+    open this html page in a browser that you have used for this application. then press submit button to submit form.